yashwanthmk11/Todo-App/README.md

 ## License

-Open source project - feel free to use for learning and development
+Open source project - feel free to use for learning and development.